-A kitchen should have a floor area of $7m^2$ for 5 tenants and for each extra tenant an additional $1m^2$ should be provided.
+A kitchen should have a minimum floor area of 7m for 5 tenants and for each extra tenant an additional 1m should be provided.
+See table below.

-A kitchen with 2 full sets of facilities and a floor area of $12m^2$ will be suitable for up to 10 persons.
+A kitchen with 2 full sets of facilities and a floor area of 12m will be suitable for up to 10 persons.